seanpmaxwell/overnight/README.md

 ## Features
 * Define a base route using a @Controller decorator.
-* @Get, @Post, @Put, and @Delete decorators to convert controller methods into Express routes.
+* Decorators to convert controller methods into Express routes (all routes supported i.e. @Get, @Put, ...).
 * @Middleware and @ClassMiddleware decorators.
 * Decorators also work with arrow functions set as class properties.
 * Server superclass to initialize ExpressJS server and setup controllers.